amyrbrown/bc/novice/extras/07-exceptions.md

 sends different signals to anyone reading our code, even if they do the same thing.

-Novices often ask another question about exception handling style as well, but before we address it, there's something in our example that you might not have noticed.
+Novices often ask another question about exception handling style, but before we address it, there's something in our example that you might not have noticed.
 Exceptions can actually be thrown a long way: